 The Bluestocking Legacy: A Conversation at Hatchlands Park

 Join us on Tuesday 12 June for an evening of lively debate with successful women in the fields of history, art, literature and science, our modern-day bluestockings.
-Speakers include: Dr Elizabeth Eger, Bluestocking Society expert, historian and author; Donna Coonan, Editorial Director of Modern Classics at feminist publishing house Virago and Professor Dame Jocelyn Bell Burnell, astrophysicist and campaigner for women in STEM.
+Chaired by Nino Strachey, Head of Research and Specialist Advice for the National Trust, our speakers include: Dr Elizabeth Eger, Bluestocking Society expert, historian and author; Donna Coonan, Editorial Director of Modern Classics at feminist publishing house Virago, Professor Dame Jocelyn Bell Burnell, astrophysicist and campaigner for women in STEM, and Cairo Clarke, an independant art curator.

 Fanny Boscawen’s London home in Audley Street was a popular spot for the bluestockings’ salons, described as ‘the rendezvous of the wit and culture of the day’.
 Here, in her home at Hatchlands, we’re reinventing the salon for the 21st century.